-As if we didn’t already have enough reasons to love Darjeeling, the quaint hill station has inaugurated a 20km cycling trail.
+As if we didn’t already have enough reasons to love Darjeeling, the quaint hill station has given us one more with a 20km cycling trail.
 Perfect for those who are willing to break a sweat to get a magnificent view of the Himalayas minus the crowds.

 What was once an old route connecting Darjeeling and Kurseong has now been refurbished into a trail for cyclists to enjoy a rolling view of the mountains.
 This 20km-long trail starts from the main gate of Senchal Wildlife Sanctuary at Jorbangla and ends at Chatakpur village.
 The trail meanders through thick pine forests and promises a panoramic view of the mountain ranges which might be hard to get from the other crowded viewpoints.